 Skip to main content

-It’s been a fantastic start to the year, with landscape planners, Mitch Lennon and Brooke Cunningham heading to Lorinna, Tasmania recently to deliver a two- day bootcamp workshop.
-They received a genuinely warm welcome and had a wonderful few days with this small community located the valley along Lake Cethana in north-west Tasmania.
+It’s been a fantastic start to the year, with landscape planners, Mitch Lennon and Brooke Cunningham heading to Lorinna, Tasmania to deliver a two- day bootcamp.
+They received a genuinely warm welcome and had a wonderful few days with this small community located in the valley along Lake Cethana in north-west Tasmania.

 The Mulloon bootcamp was part of a bigger picture of landscape resilience and preparedness for the Lorrina community, incorporating a catchment approach to water and fire management across a forested catchment with increasingly changing rainfall patterns.
 The underlying geology of basalt rock shelves and limestone karsts, combined with steep topography added complexity to the hydrological equation across the landscape.